Thank you for your service.

 - Contact any colleges you previously attended to request a copy of your transcripts be sent to Clark State.

-Download the appropriate PDF handout on the process for receiving your benefits at Clark State:
+Download the following PDF handout on the process for receiving your benefits at Clark State:

-Download the Veterans Enrollment Certification card.
+Complete the VA Benefits Enrollment Reporting Request or download the Veterans Enrollment Certification card PDF and return it to the veterans services specialist in the Sara T. Landess Technology and Learning Center (TLC), Room 114B.
 Any student using a VA educational benefit will need to complete this card each semester enrolled in classes at Clark State.

 Other Veterans Resources

 The Benefits Resource Guide shows veterans where to go for many issues such as disability claims, emergency financial aid and others.